urbandrei/urbandrei/README.md

 - 💻 Platforms: Windows and Linux

 ## What I'm Looking For
-- 🌱 I'm excited to join a dynamic team where I can contribute my coding expertise and collaborate on challenging projects.
+- 🌱 I'm excited to join a dynamic team where I can collaborate on challenging projects.
-- 🚀 Open to both full-time positions and exciting freelance opportunities.
+- 🚀 Open to both full-time positions and freelance opportunities.
 - 💼 Seeking a role that encourages innovation, growth, and continuous learning.
 - [Here is a link to my resume!](resume.pdf)